Steinkampdesigns/Shy60-Rev.2/README.md

 # Shy60-Rev.2
-This is a modified bakeneko60, to be a two piece case, with a external weight.
+This is a modified bakeneko60, to be a two piece case, with an external weight.
 It has also removed the gummy Oring mount, the bakeneko60 was known for and added a gasket mount, with gummy Orings laying underneath the plate.
 There will be no gaskets over the plate.

 Case desig: